Lyndhurst High School: Athletics

 The Lyndhurst High School Golden Bears participate in the Meadowlands Division of the North Jersey Interscholastic Conference, which is comprised of small-enrollment schools in Bergen, Hudson, Morris and Passaic counties, and was created following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 547 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
 Prior to the NJSIAA's realignment that took place in the fall of 2010, Lyndhurst was part of the Bergen County Scholastic League (BCSL).
-The school was classified by the NJSIAA as Group II North for football for 2018–2020.
+The school was classified by the NJSIAA as Group II North for football for 2024–2026, which included schools with 484 to 683 students.

 The school participates as the host school / lead agency for a joint cooperative boys / girls swimming and wrestling teams with North Arlington High School.
 Lyndhurst and Hackensack High School participate in a joint ice hockey team, in which Paramus High School is the host school.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.

-The boys track team won the Group II spring track state championship in 1949.
+The boys track team won the Group II spring / outdoor track state championship in 1949.

-The boys track team won the overall public school indoor track state championship in 1967, 1975 (as co-champion) and 1982 The girls team was the all-group co-champion in 1979.
+The boys track team won the overall public school indoor track state championship in 1967, 1975 (as co-champion) and 1982.
+The girls team was the all-group co-champion in 1979.

-The boys baseball team won the North I Group III state sectional championship in 1964 and 1966, and won the North I Group II state sectional title in 1970.
-In 2008, the baseball team won its first ever Group I state championship with a 7–3 win against Robbinsville High School, its first group championship in 40 years, since they won the Group III state championship.
-On their way to the state championship they won the North II Group I state sectional championship over Weehawken High School, and the BCSL National Division Title.
+The boys baseball team won the North I Group III state sectional championship in 1964 and 1966, won the North I Group II state sectional title in 1970 and earned the Group I state championship in 2008.
+The 2008 team won the North II Group I state sectional championship over Weehawken High School, and the BCSL National Division, and went on to take the program's first ever state championship, winning the Group I title with a 7–3 win in the tournmanet final against Robbinsville High School, earning the school's first group championship in 40 years.

 The football team won the NJSIAA North I Group II state sectional championship in 1983 and 2019.
 Finishing the season 11–0, the 1983 team defeated Newton High School by a score of 28–6 in the North I Group II championship game.
 The 2019 team defeated Parsippany High School by a score of 26–7 in the finals of the playoffs to win the North I Group II sectional championship for the second time.

 The 1990 girls volleyball team finished the season with a 19–2 record after winning the Group II state championship against runner-up Rutherford High School in two games (15-4, 15–3) in the tournament final.

 The bowling team won the Group I state championship in 2015 and went on to win the Tournament of Champions, defeating Group IV champion Freehold Township High School in the finals.